Homotopy, Symmetry, and Non-Hermitian Band Topology: Conclusions and outlook

 \subsection{Outlook}

 This work paves the way for ample further studies on topological non-Hermitian band structures.
 The methods showcased for \PT{} and pseudo-Hermitian symmetry presented here provide a guideline to systematically describe and classify non-Hermitian physics subject to other symmetries.
-In distinction to Hermitian systems, we have shown that the band topology of non-Hermitian systems has a rich structure beyond K-theory.
+In distinction to Hermitian systems, we have shown that the band topology of non-Hermitian systems always has far richer structure beyond K-theory.
 Another factor in classifying non-Hermitian systems is the representation of the symmetry.
 When K-theory is not applicable, the specifics of the symmetry representation also play a role.
 This points to further abundance of new topological structures in non-Hermitian systems.
+Note that homotopy theory applies both to nodal structures and gapped bands.
+It provides a starting point to understand how topological phase transitions originate from level crossings.

 The interplay of homotopy and symmetry with boundaries and defects provides intriguing avenues for future inquiry.
 An important scenario of our work is non-Hermitian matrices as the Bloch Hamiltonians under periodic boundary conditions.
 It is known that non-Hermitian systems may exhibit qualitatively different behavior under open boundary conditions due to the skin effects.
-Conventional eigenvector topology under different boundaries has been intensely studied in the past few years \cite{PhysRevLett.121.086803,PhysRevLett.121.026808,PhysRevLett.121.136802,Lee2016,PhysRevLett.126.216407,Xiong_2018,lin2023,okuma2023}.
-In comparison, it is not clear that uniquely non-Hermitian band topology, such as energy braids, should manifest under different boundary conditions.
+In this context, the interplay between spectral winding and more conventional eigenvector topology under different boundaries has been intensely studied in the past few years \cite{PhysRevLett.121.086803,PhysRevLett.121.026808,PhysRevLett.121.136802,Lee2016,PhysRevLett.126.216407,Xiong_2018,lin2023,okuma2023,PhysRevB.99.201103,PhysRevLett.124.056802,PhysRevA.99.052118,PhysRevResearch.2.043046,PhysRevB.103.195157,PhysRevB.102.205118,PhysRevLett.122.076801,PhysRevB.99.081302,PhysRevLett.123.016805,PhysRevResearch.2.013058,PhysRevLett.125.180403} In comparison, it is not clear how other unique aspects of non-Hermitian band topology, such as energy braids, and the Chern-Euler description presented in this paper, should manifest under different boundary conditions.
 We note that an early study has excluded certain edge states in the \PT-symmetry preserving phase \cite{PhysRevB.84.153101}.
 As we have shown however, the topology of the \PT-symmetry breaking phase is even more interesting.
 Intuitively, when two systems with different band topology are put together, there might exist in-gap structure tunneling the different topological phases.
 The non-Hermitian skin effects usually alter this picture and require systematic study.

 We have further shown in this article that some Hermitian stable topology can be made fragile by considering non-Hermiticity.
 This indicates that certain Hermitian topological phases may be obtained from trivial phases by including non-Hermiticity.
 The fragile topology also modifies the nodal structures permitted in Hermitian systems.
 An early example is the Alice string \cite{PhysRevResearch.2.023226}, where the Chern number of Weyl nodes is flipped via encircling exceptional lines.
 Recently, Hermitian fragile topological phases have been found to possess unusual bulk-boundary correspondence \cite{song2020twisted} and Wannier obstructions \cite{PhysRevLett.121.126402,PhysRevX.9.021013}.
 It may prove interesting to investigate how this may fit within a general theory of non-Hermitian fragile topology.